 Procedure

-On the Cloud Computers page, find the cloud computer whose computing plan you want to change, click the ⋮ icon in the Actions column, and then select Switch Billing Method.
+On the Cloud Computers page, find the cloud computer for which you want to switch the billing method, click Actions in the More column, then select Switch Billing Method.

 NoteAll cloud computers support the unlimited computing plan.
 The limited computing plans are only available for cloud computers with 4 vCPU/8 GiB or 8 vCPU/16 GiB specifications.

-If a cloud computer that uses a limited computing plan exhausts its resources before the subscription cycle ends, it will continue running.
-To prevent the cloud computer from continuing to run, you can select When the monthly running hours of a cloud computer are exhausted in advance, the system automatically stops or hibernates the cloud computer.
+For a cloud computer on a monthly subscription plan (limited hours), if the included monthly hours are used up, the cloud computer continues to run by default.
+To prevent this, select the When the monthly running hours of a cloud computer are exhausted, the system automatically stops or hibernates the cloud computer checkbox.

 Complete the payment as prompted.